Paolin83/COVID19_SEIR_model/draft_analysis_Italy.md

 ```

 ![](draft_analysis_Italy_files/figure-gfm/scenario%20plot-1.png)<!-- -->

-The 3 scenarios show how measures of restriction can help to reduce the
+The 3 scenarios show different numbers.
+If we consider the second
-number of infected.
-At the end of the 2 weeks (2020-03-26) the number of infected is
+scenario, at the end of the 2 weeks (2020-03-27) the number of infected
+is (4.749915710^{4}).

-(4.391582110^{4}).
-In the next plot the cumulative number of
+In the next plot the cumulative number of infected.
-infected.
+At the end of the 2 weeks (2020-03-27) the total number of COVID19 cases
+is expected to be
+(7.667257510^{4}).

 ``` r
 plot(date,c(dat_csv$totale_casi,(seir1$results$I[-1]+seir1$results$R[-1])*N),type="l",ylab="Cases",xlab="time",main="Cumulative Infected")